 For this project, students will analyze unemployment rate data from 2005 to 2023 to gain a better understanding of unemployment trends over time and how they vary based upon educational attainment.

 Requirements:

-Visit the website https://www.bls.gov/ and locate the data for US unemployment rates based upon education level.
+Research and locate the annual data for US unemployment rates based upon education level.
 Fill in the excel spreadsheet (located in the assignment link in BB) for the years 2005-2023 for each educational level.
 After completing the table, answer the questions located below the table.
 You must submit this in the excel format-if you convert it to a pdf it will not come through accurately.